 Civilians who participate in combat, unlike combatants, are not acting on behalf of a higher authority with whom peace can be negotiated; therefore, they are not immune from punishment for belligerent acts.
 Their conduct is dealt with according to the law of the criminal jurisdiction in which it occurred, which could mean a civil trial or trial by a military tribunal convened by an occupying power.
 The GC does not state that civilians who engage in combat thereby lose their protection under the Convention.
 They lose their protection as civilians in the sense that they may become lawful targets for the duration of their participation in combat, but their status as civilians does not change according to the Convention.
-Traditionally, such a person would be regarded as an "unlawful combatant."
+Traditionally, such a person might be regarded as an "unlawful combatant,"at least if caught while committing a hostile act, and may be tried and punished in accordance with criminal law.